felrock/.files/README.md

-nnn - same as above, but no dep, lightweight, ultra btop - htop but more dweeb interface tmux - throw away your keebs
+nnn - same as above, but no dep, lightweight, ultra btop - htop but more dweeb interface tmux - throw away your keebs xclip - for all that good good pasta
 ```
 ### LINKZ